convox/convox/docs/getting-started/introduction.md

 ![CLI Login Checklist](/images/documentation/getting-started/introduction/cli_checklist.png)

-If you ever need to log in to the CLI again, you can generate a new CLI key by going to the [account page](https://console.convox.com/account) and clicking on `Reset CLI Key`, which will generate a new key and login command.
+If you ever need to log in to the CLI again, you can generate a new CLI key by going to the [account page](https://console.convox.com/account) and clicking on reset button, which will generate a new key and login command.

 ![CLI Login Account](/images/documentation/getting-started/introduction/cli_account.png)